CEO & CO-FOUNDER | SERVANT

 Growing up with a family business and the leadership example of my father, I was fortunate to gain business exposure and experience during most of my life.
 I had many opportunities to test and implement business models and product concepts.
 Through my successes and failures I gained a deep appreciation for the value of people and sustainable business excellence.
 During my 26 years in the family business I was blessed with the benefits of success; though in year 22 I became disillusioned with what “success” meant, and increasingly felt pulled to seek a life of greater significance.
-I was 44 years old and felt emptiness, a void that success couldn't fill.
-I had bought into the belief that business success contributed to happiness, but it wasn't working.

 My restlessness led me to seek more answers.
 I attended a Bob Buford “Halftime” event in Dallas, which produced a strategic life plan.
 A plan that focused on building a legacy of significance that centered on touching lives in sustainable ways.
 Helping “the least of these” who were willing, ready and able, but lacked the resources, support and opportunity.

 During the next three years I built an outreach program at my company that included a giving strategy, core values, and mission.
 Much was accomplished to help those in need, but I witnessed something even more valuable.
 The company was receiving open heart surgery.
 The employees had their own “Mexico effect”.
 Their hearts, like mine, turned to a greater interest in others.
 As a result, the business culture and performance was enriched.
 That same year the company had record sales and profits, but my brother (co-owner) and I had a parting of ways and I had to leave the business.